bsnk-dev/pnwkit/readme.md

 You can also do the following queries in PnWKit:

-- NationQuery
+- nationQuery
-- AllianceQuery
+- allianceQuery
-- TradePriceQuery
+- tradePricesQuery
-- TradeQuery
+- tradeQuery
-- WarQuery
+- warQuery
-- TreasureQuery
+- treasureQuery
-- ColorQuery
+- colorQuery

 You can look at the arguments and possible data to collect here at the [docs](https://bsnk-dev.github.io/pnwkit/).